-Threat deterrence at substation includes physical deterrents like high fencing, crash-proof vehicle gates and smart locks along with the implementation of both policies and technologies that control authorized access.
-When a substation facility experiences unacceptable intrusion rates, then a revisit of existing threat deterrence efforts and an evaluation of desired deterrence measures are required.
+Threat deterrence at solar park substation includes physical deterrents like high fencing, crash-proof vehicle gates and smart locks along with the implementation of both policies and technologies that control authorized access.
+When a solar facility experiences unacceptable intrusion rates, then an evaluation of desired deterrence measures are required.